cristiantobol/developer-toolcamp/session_08_develop_npm_package.md

 ## Overview
 As you have already seen, there are a multitude of packages freely available to use on NPM.
 This session will walk through the process to create an NPM package that can be used in an application.

-For the purposes of this session, we will create an NPM package that will be responsible for creating the header of an application.
+For the purposes of this session, we will create an NPM package that will be responsible for creating a header component that can be used in an application.

+You will then clone the [React Seed Project](https://github.ibm.com/Chris-Dalby-CIC-UK/react-seed-project) and consume the new header project.

 <a name="how"></a>
 ## How to create an NPM Package